Panoramic half-day tour of Barcelona

 Sightseeing tour of Barcelona, half-day excursion

-We come up with a unique experiencediscover Barcelona’s artistic heritage with local guides.
-Barcelona is a genuine open-air museum.
-Not surprisingly, UNESCO has declared World Heritage Sites emblematic buildings by the Catalan architects Antoni Gaudí and Lluis Domenech i Montaner.
-The variety and heritage wealth of Barcelona encourages numerous routes through its different neighbourhoods to discover the thousand faces of the city.
+We invite you to enjoy a unique experience: discovering artistic Barcelona through the eyes of local guides.
+Barcelona is a true open-air museum.
+It’s no coincidence that UNESCO has declared several emblematic buildings by Catalan architects Antoni Gaudí and Lluís Domènech i Montaner as World Heritage Sites.
+The city’s rich and diverse heritage offers countless routes through its various neighbourhoods, revealing the many faces of Barcelona.

 Departure days: